Budapest .. a little paris

 As we did our research, it became evident this is a city of many thermal baths.
 I did decide I could not be in Budapest without visiting one of the large baths.
 Since I knew how to get there, Metro Line 1, I went to the Széchenyi Thermal Baths - the largest in Europe with three outdoor and fifteen indoor pools.

 Click thumbnail for full size image, slide presentation commences.

 We were impressed with the architecture, however, much had been destroyed during World War II, Infact, all the bridges were destroyed by the Germans, although the stone lions that decorate the Chain Bridge survived.
-What became aparent as we learned more was how relatively recent some of the major changes were.
+What became aparent as we learned more was how relatively recent some of the major rebuilding was.

 In 1949 Hungary was declared a communist People's Republic.
 The new Communist government considered the buildings like the Buda Castle symbols of the former regime, and during the 1950s the palace was gutted and all the interiors were destroyed.
 The Hungarian Revolution occured in 1956.
 Solviet military occupation only ended in 1991.
 After than time there was steady rebuilding.

 We had read up on the Budapest Baths, the large, ornate, pools and thermal baths.
 There are a number in the city.
 We had had reports from previous travels that the water is not clean, but I do not think that is the case.
 The water to the medicinal pools is freed by thermal springs, with lots of minerals... that is what makes them medicinal.